netlabsorg/odin32/trunk/doc/Readme.txt

 5.3.0 Building the binaries
 ---------------------------

-The first time you want to build Odin, you must first run configure.cmd.
+The first time you want to build Odin, you must copy the LocalConfig.kmk.tpl to LocalConfig.kmk and adjust it to your environment.
-This REXX script creates the file makefile.inc, which contains the absolute paths of important build directories.

 If your system setup meets above stated requirements, everything you need to do next for a binary build is:

-  nmake DEBUG=1
+  kmk BUILD_TYPE=debug

 or alternatively

-  nmake release (not working right now!)
+  kmk

-As the current state of the project is still known to be alpha level, one should expect some functions not to work properly.
+As the current state of the project is still in early stage, one should expect some functions not to work properly.
 Therefore, we recommend the use of the debug-version which creates long logfiles for problem determination purpose and to allow active debugging with debuggers such as IPMD, ICAT, KDB, etc.